 About the Board Approval Process

-The Seattle School Board generally holds two Regular Board meetings each month September through June, and at least one monthly year-round.
+The Seattle School Board generally holds at least one Regular Board meeting monthly.
 During Regular Board Meetings, the Board takes public testimony and votes to take most final actions.
-However, Board discussions regarding items approved during Regular Board meetings often begin weeks earlier through the Board’s committee review process, which also includes meetings open for public attendance.
+However, Board discussions regarding items approved during Regular Board meetings often begin weeks earlier with preparation of Board Action Reports and Introduction to the Board.
 Information is included here to support the public in tracking items throughout this extended process.